-My daughter will be 3 in March and for the last week she has woke up every night between midnight and 4am screaming as loud as she can.
+My toddler will be 3 years old in March and right now he wakes up every night between midnight and 4 am screaming as loud as he can.

-A few nights when I go get her, she screams that she wants to watch the Doodlebops.
-Other nights she screams she wants to go outside and play.
-She screams non-stop for a good hour and NOTHING will calm her down.
+A few nights when I go get him, he screams that he wants to watch the Doodlebops.
+Other nights she screams he wants to go outside and play.
+He screams non-stop for a good hour and NOTHING will calm him down.

 What can I do?